 - A negative test after day 5 is no longer required to return to school as long as symptoms are improving and there has been no fever for 24 hours (without using fever-reducing medicine).

-There are some situations where students or employees should isolate for longer than 5 days.
+There are some situations where students or employees should be isolated.
 This includes when they have a fever.
 Isolation should not be ended until the fever is gone for 24 hours (without using fever-reducing medicine).
-In addition, if other symptoms are not improving, students and employees should keep isolating until they feel better, or until after Day 10.
+In addition, if other symptoms are not improving, students and employees should keep isolating until they feel better or until after Day 10.

 - If your son has to quarantine because of a positive COVID case/prolonged exposure, you will need to alert the attendance office about the extended absence.
 These absences will be excused as outlined in our Student-Parent Handbook.